arnicas/interactive-vis-course/Week15/README.md

 If you want to create SVG elements from multiple data items, you need to use ```.data()``` and an enter() function.

-* Read the answer from Mike here: http://stackoverflow.com/questions/10086167/d3-how-to-deal-with-json-data-structures
+Read the answer from Mike here: http://stackoverflow.com/questions/10086167/d3-how-to-deal-with-json-data-structures

-## More on Linting

-A former colleague has written a great blog post on better ways to lint and check for formatting errors in JS:  http://glebbahmutov.com/blog/1-2-3-linted/

-This requires you to have node installed and do a bunch of other modules installs.
-I set it up for myself, and I can help.
+TODO: Bring this forward into data binding, maybe the line section.

 ## Homework